tibbsm/mytab/README.md

 # My New Tab

-A simple start page for customized new tabs in Chrome using Svelte.
+A simple start page for a simple new tab in Chrome using Svelte.

 Use `npm run build` to build the extension.